Siege of Nijmegen (1794): Start of the siege

 Map of Nijmegen during the siege.

 The cannon on the Nijmegian walls fired for the first time on 27 October at 12.30 pm, and the French army directly shot back at them as well.
 As a precaution, several houses in Hees were burnt down at 6 pm, in order to prevent the French from garrisoning them.
 In Ooij, the French installed artillery batteries; Allied bombardments from the Bemmelsedijk tried in vain to prevent this.
-By this time, it was alleged that all Coalition outposts had been evacuated or captured by the French, who took many Allied POWs.
+By this time, it was alleged that all Allied outposts had been evacuated or captured by the French, who took many prisoners of war.
 The Prince of Orange changed his mind about his earlier decision on 28 October, and announced that he loved Nijmegen too much to just surrender her to the enemy.
 Hulst, who showed some pro-French sympathies in his account, called the stadtholder's decision to risk the city to withstand a siege 'nonsensical' because of a lack of supplies, and he claimed that the citizenry would rather capitulate quickly.
 General Wallmoden would also once again have given the order to evacuate the city, and have left it himself.
 The well-covered French batteries in Ooij were hard to hit, but they themselves were highly efficient in firing on the eastern walls.
 The other sides of the city remained quiet.
-Meanwhile, the shortages in combustibles and flour were increasing, and Coalition soldiers began to violently demand food from civilians.
+Meanwhile, the shortages in combustibles and flour were increasing, and Allied soldiers began to aggressively demand food and drink from civilians.